crustio/Crust-Grants-Program/crust-grants-terms-and-conditions.md

 In the event of default, DCF may either, at its discretion:

-- insist on the rectification of the milestones and/or the Software;
+- Insist on the rectification of the milestones and/or the Software;
-- delegate the completion of the Software to a third party at your expenses;
+- Delegate the completion of the Software to a third party at your expenses;
-- reduce payment of the Grant because of the reduced value of the Software; or
+- Reduce payment of the Grant because of the reduced value of the Software; or
-- refuse payment of the Grant in full (for the avoidance of doubt, this may require You to refund all milestone and advance payments made under these Terms and Conditions).
+- Refuse payment of the Grant in full (for the avoidance of doubt, this may require You to refund all milestone and advance payments made under these Terms and Conditions).

 As soon as one evaluator approves the pull request, the delivery is officially accepted.
 The delivery is now a part of the [Grant Milestone Delivery GitHub repository](https://github.com/crustio/Grant-Milestone-Delivery).
 The time point of the acceptance by the evaluator is hereby stored on GitHub.
 The original submission is stored with a unique commit hash (identifier) and can not be altered by any party.